Singapore's Role for ASEAN's Portfolio Investment: Introduction

+There seem to be gravitational forces between OECD members in capital markets while they pull portfolio investment from the rest of the world too.
+Since OECD members are concentrated in West Europe and North America, the average distance between OECD members is relatively small, while OECD members are relatively far from ASEAN members.
+The large portfolio investment of ASEAN members in OECD members is puzzling as it is common to assume that information cost increases with distance even for portfolio investment \citep{martin2004, portes2005determinants, okawa2012gravity} just as transportation cost increases with distance for international trade.

-The purpose of this paper is to investigate the property of ASEAN's portfolio investment in comparison with OECD's.
+The purpose of this paper is to investigate the elasticity of portfolio investment of OECD and ASEAN members to geographical distance allowing for heterogeneity in the estimated coefficients across countries and over time.
 Unless otherwise stated, we refer to Indonesia, Malaysia, the Philippines, Singapore and Thailand, the so-called ASEAN-5, for which data are widely available as ASEAN.
-Since regional economic integration entails free movement of production factors within a geographical space, we employ a gravity model approach using a bilateral portfolio investment asset dataset to examine the elasticity of portfolio investment to geographical distance.
+We employ a gravity model approach using a bilateral portfolio investment asset dataset to examine the elasticity of portfolio investment to geographical distance.
 Our bilateral panel includes 86 reporting and 241 counterparty countries/territories for the period 2007-2017.
-The coordinated portfolio investment survey (CPIS) by the International Monetary Fund (IMF) reports the bilateral gross stock of portfolio investment in each year based on the residency of investors and issuers.
-The series can be divided into two sub-categories: the equity instrument (investment) and the debt instrument (investment).
-In this paper we also make use of the data provided by \cite{coppola2021redrawing} who complied a restatement of the CPIS portfolio investment data from a residency to nationality basis, which is available for the period 2007-2017.
-By comparing the results of residency and nationality-based data we can reveal the role of tax havens for portfolio investment allocation of ASEAN.
+The coordinated portfolio investment survey (CPIS) by the International Monetary Fund (IMF) reports the bilateral gross stock of portfolio investment (debt and equity) in each year based on the residency of investors and issuers.
+We also make use of the data provided by \cite{coppola2021redrawing} who complied a restatement of the CPIS portfolio investment data from a residency to nationality basis, which is available for the period 2007-2017.
+By comparing the results of residency- and nationality-based data we highlight the role of Singapore for portfolio investment allocation of ASEAN members.

-Our main results are: \begin{enumerate} \item For 2007-2017 the elasticity of both debt and equity investment to distance is more negative for ASEAN than for OECD.
-This means that the tendency to invest in securities issued in nearby countries is stronger for ASEAN than OECD.
-This tendency is even stronger for ASEAN excluding Singapore.
-This suggests that Singapore's behavior is different from other ASEAN members.
-While Singapore tends to invest in faraway countries, other ASEAN members tend to invest in nearby countries.
+Our main results are: \begin{enumerate} \item The elasticity of both debt and equity investment to distance is more negative for ASEAN than for OECD members.
+This means that the inclination to invest in securities issued in nearby countries is actually stronger for ASEAN than OECD members.
+The inclination is even stronger for ASEAN members excluding Singapore.
+This suggests that Singapore's behavior is distinct from other ASEAN members.
+While Singapore tends to invest in distant countries, other ASEAN members tend to invest in nearby countries.